Manak-hash/ToDo-APP/README.md

 ## Features
 - **Add Tasks:** Easily add new tasks by typing in the input field and clicking the "Add" button.
-- **Mark as Completed:** Click on a task to mark it as completed.
+- **Mark as Completed:** Click on the checkbox next to a task to mark it as completed.
-- **Delete Tasks:** Double-click or long-press on a task to delete it.
+- **Delete Tasks:** Click the trash button next to a task to delete it.
 - **Drag and Drop:** Reorder tasks by dragging and dropping them.
+- **Clear All Tasks:** Click the "Clear All" button to remove all tasks.
 - **Persistent Storage:** Tasks are saved in the browser's local storage, so they persist even after the page is refreshed.

 ## How to Use